 "Therefore, behaviour has a pivotal role.
 Trust in the solution plays an important role, and it is by no means a given in our traditional – human-driven culture.
 The large-scale introduction of predictive maintenance can only be achieved if companies transform from a traditional culture to a data-driven culture – into a corporate culture in which data and artificial intelligence are integrated and embedded in the organisational and work processes.
 How that is possible, what solutions there are and what principles can help companies with this, are all covered in my keynote.
 I will explain how your organisation can also – step by step – reap the benefits of data-driven maintenance."

 The Festival adopts several perspectives (topics) to look at the current challenges for building a sustainable society.
-The topics are: strategy, technology, finance, data, human, operations & safety, and legal & compliance.
+The topics are: Vision & Strategy, Legal & Compliance, Technology, Financial Risks, Human Factor, Operations & Safety en Data analytics.
 The (combination of) approaches from resilience and risk management aspects form the starting point and viewpoint for a discussion with speakers, students, and participants from public and private domains.

 Objective: On this day, we bring together research, knowledge, insights and experiences related to risk & resilience.

 Organisation: University of Twente & Genootschap voor Risicomanagement & PRIMO

 Would you like to stay overnight?
 This is possible at the pleasant U-park hotel on the campus of University of Twente.
 Book your room here: https://www.uparkhotel.nl/en/meet/agenda